 "Mining over 200 narrative memoirs of blacks and whites, both rich and poor, as well as letters and diaries, the author found that dream interpretation was central to self-transformation, whether in revolutionary participation, religious conversion, or race and gender relations."--Publishers Weekly

 "Sobel has boldly probed into a strange and demanding and promising subject . . .
-Sobel has certainly identified a critical set of raw nerves in our history, and a bold new approach to the understanding of our past."--Allen Taylor, The New Republic
+Sobel has certainly identified a critical set of raw nerves in our history, and a bold new approach to the understanding of our past."--Alan Taylor, The New Republic

 "This book links the psychological and spiritual work of individual self-fashioning with the emergence of the Republic in strikingly fresh ways, including detailed analysis of recorded dreams and how these dreams changed social behavior and sometimes influenced political action."--Charles Hambrick-Stowe, H-SHEAR